tkytkqc6t/tsetools/README.md

 3. **Install dependencies:**

-   pip install -r requirements.txt
+   pip3 install -r requirements.txt

 4. **Run the server:**

-   python server.py
+   python3 server.py

 Then open your browser and go to http://127.0.0.1:5000 as directed in the command lines